Use Cases By Role

 ../../../../_images/use-cases-2.png

-As mentioned, the distributed domain owner can add additional components which interact with the participant node.
+As mentioned, the distributed sync domain owner can add additional components which interact with the participant node.
 These components are normally deployed shortly after deploying the participant node.

 ../../../../_images/use-cases-3.png